The phrase kingdom come denotes the next world; hence also death, utter destruction.

 If Dr. Priestley and other readers of the Acts of the Apostles for so many centuries have not read the Christian Scriptures with unprejudiced attention sufficient to observe [that Silas is the author of the Acts of the Apostles], there is no reason why you and I should give up the use of our understanding also in compliment to any groundless system however early formed. lf we do, we must not presume to understand the plain and only sense of the kingdom of God, nor the meaning of that prayer which it is our duty daily to use: for neither the writer of the Gospel of Matthew nor any of those who for so many centuries have received it as of apostolic authority can have rightly understood either.
 Indeed so little hath that petition of the Lord’s prayer been intelligibly explained, and so ignorant are the generality of people of its meaning in the end of the eighteenth century, that a ludicrous and popular Poet of our own times repeatedly uses the expression being sent to kingdom come, to signify being put to death.

-The noun is first recorded in The History of Jack Connor (Dublin, 1752), by the Irish writer of Huguenot descent William Chaigneau (1709-81):
+The phrase is first recorded in The History of Jack Connor (Dublin, 1752), by the Irish writer of Huguenot descent William Chaigneau (1709-81):

 ‘My dear Father at last relented his hard Usage of me, and about four Months ago he took a Leap in the Dark to Kingdom come; and so I’m in Mourning for him, as you see.’—A loud Laugh ensu’d, and the Bottle took its Course.